auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 Comparing to MVVM, Viper has a few key differences in the distribution of responsibilities:
 - It introduces router, the layer responsible for the navigation flow, removing it from the View.
 - Entities are plain data structures, transferring the access logic that usually belongs to model to the interactor.
-- ViewModelController responsibilities are shared among Interactor and Presenter.
+- ViewModelController responsibilities are shared among interactor and presenter.

 Again, it's time to get the hands dirty and explore the VIPER architecture with an example app.
 For the sake of simplicity, we will explore only the Contact List module.
 The code for the Add Contact module can be found in the starter project (_VIPER Contacts Starter_ folder in [this repository](https://github.com/auth0-tutorials/mvvm_viper/)).